Skip to main content

 Re-invite User

 You can re-invite users to send an email with a password reset link.
-To reinvite a user, do the following:
+To re-invite a user, follow these steps:

-1. Go to Admin Panel > User Management and select a user.
+1. Go to Admin > User Management and select a user.

 2. Click More next to Edit Profile and select Re-invite.